aronfowler/lovelyman/_posts/2020-04-16-Public-Buses-Travel-in-Many-Directions-but-Not-That-One.md

 What is more, the ‘cultural sector’ is a relatively closed segment of society.
 Its institutions favour those of a certain class, who already possess the correct cultural capital, as defined according to the dominant hegemony of a higher Culture, to access and appreciate the value of their offering.
 Many in the sector, and city planners of a similar background, do not fully understand how unlikely it is for working-class people to visit their attractions.
 Events can be made free of charge but if they are not appropriate to the needs and socio-cultural dispositions of Wakefield residents they remain exclusionary, only more subtly.

 What is more, the ‘cultural sector’ is a relatively closed segment of society.
 Its institutions favour those of a certain class, who already possess the correct cultural capital, as defined according to the dominant hegemony of a higher Culture, to access and appreciate the value of their offering.
 Many in the sector, and city planners of a similar background, do not fully understand how unlikely it is for working-class people to visit their attractions.
 Events can be made free of charge but if they are not appropriate to the needs and socio-cultural dispositions of Wakefield residents they remain exclusionary, only more subtly.
-The data shows cultural engagement in England to be low <sup>7 .
+The data shows cultural engagement in England to be low(7).
 I suspect in the case of Wakefield this will be more acute, and a majority of Wakefield residents will be indifferent to, even alienated by, the cultural offer of the plans.

 As such, the plans fall short on the creation of a participatory space, where people feel they ‘fit in’, and can develop an affective sense of place.

-The proposed developments could be framed as essential workplaces, boosting jobs in the city centre; the problem is that employment in the cultural and creative sector is marked by significant exclusions of those from working class social origins <sup>8 .
+The proposed developments could be framed as essential workplaces, boosting jobs in the city centre; the problem is that employment in the cultural and creative sector is marked by significant exclusions of those from working class social origins(8).
 Occupations in these industries are not accessible to all and, considering the demographic of Wakefield, not accessible to most people living in the city.

 In one sense, a barrier to entry is removed by bringing the industry to Wakefield, as high costs of living - such as they are in London where most of the industry is concentrated - are reduced.
 Nevertheless, significant exclusionary barriers to employment will persist.
 These include: a geographical skills gap; the prevalence of unpaid labour (internships being the common route of entry) and unfairly paid work (through freelance work, temporary contracts, traineeships, or project-based work); knowing other creatives is essential for finding work; and cultural tastes play an important role in getting into upper-middle class occupations.
 Hiring can be a form of ‘cultural matching’, excluding those who do not have the shared values, attitudes and tastes of specific social groups.
 This is especially true in cultural and creative occupations.